-The aggregate audit fees billed by PricewaterhouseCoopers LLP for professional services rendered for the Fiscal 2003 audit and the reviews of interim financial statements included in the Company's Form 10-Q were approximately \$180,500.
+The Company retained PricewaterhouseCoopers LLP to audit its consolidated financial statements for Fiscal 2005.
+Aggregate audit fees billed by PricewaterhouseCoopers LLP for professional services rendered for the Fiscal 2005 and Fiscal 2004 audits and the reviews of interim financial statements included in the Company's Form 10-Q were approximately \$193,500 and \$180,100, respectively.